 D) The South African Deep-sea Trawling Industry Association (SADSTIA)

 CapMarine works closely with the hake trawl fishery SADSTIA, providing them with a year-round, well-managed and comprehensive scientific observer programme.
-The programme was initiated soon after the fishery was certified as a sustainable fishery by the Marine Stewardship Council (MSC) and since then has proven to be an essential and integral component in the management of the hake resource.
+The programme was initiated soon after the fishery was certified as a sustainable fishery by the Marine Stewardship Council (MSC) in 2006 and since then has proven to be an essential and integral component in the management of the hake resource.
 In particular, it has assisted in splitting hake catches into two species (Merluccius capensis and M. paradoxus) thus allowing species specific stock assessments.
 It also provides an additional source of information that can augment the independent data collection from research surveys and the commercial catch and effort data.
 Furthermore it provides an essential platform for collecting samples and specimens for other important projects.
 For example, every year the observers collect hake tissue samples for genetic research for the Benguela Current Commission (BCC) as well as whole samples of hake and kingklip to assess parasite communities for DAFF.

 Observers spend about a week at sea on the wetfish vessels (where fish are stored on ice) and about a month of the freezer vessels (fish are flash frozen) collecting data such as;